Updated April 27 2021

 20 SPECIAL TERMS OF CONSULTING AND OTHER EXPERT SERVICES

-20.1 These special terms of consulting and other expert services in accordance with section 20 shall apply if and to the degree that it has been specified in the Service Description or the Customer has otherwise ordered a customer-specific consulting service that requires software expertise pertaining to the use or contents of software.
-If these special terms are contradictory to what has been agreed elsewhere in these Terms, these special terms shall apply.
+20.1 These special terms of consulting and other expert services in accordance with section 19 apply if and to the degree that it has been specified in the Service Description or the Customer has otherwise ordered a customer-specific consulting service that requires software expertise pertaining to the use or content of software.
+If these special terms are contradictory to what has been agreed elsewhere in these Terms and Conditions, these special terms apply.

 20.2 Unless otherwise agreed in writing, the intellectual property rights of any documents and other results of the expert service and any modifications thereto made by the Supplier belong to the Supplier.

 20.3 Unless otherwise agreed in writing, the Customer has the right to use the documents and other results of the expert services in its internal operations.
 The user right does not apply to the Customer’s Group companies as referred to in the Accounting Act, and it is not extended in case of a merger, division, acquisition, asset deal, company reorganization, or other organizational change (internal or external to the group) involving the Customer without the Parties separately agreeing in advance and in writing about the terms of changing the scope of the rights.